Kryod/multy/README.md

 #### Return

-On success, status code 201, also known as `CREATED`, with the location on the saved image on the header `location`.
+On success, status code 201, also known as `CREATED`, with the path of the saved image on the header `location`.
 Otherwise return status code 400, `BAD REQUEST`, with the error message in the body.

 ## Help